AshBardhan/100-days-of-code/log.md

 **Today's Progress**:

-1. Studied third module of `User Experience (UX)` course from `IxDF`, where I was able to understand the problem space (Empathize and Ideate phases) of design thinking.
+1. Studied third module of `User Experience (UX)` course from `IxDF`, where I was able to understand the problem space (Empathize and Define phases) of the Design Thinking process.
 2. Practised my JavaScript fundamentals skills in `JavaScript Algo and DS` certification course by `FreeCodeCamp`.

 **Thoughts**: Brushed up my JS skills by firstly solving their mini practice project.
 Since every project had like 60-80 stepwise exercises, I skipped every 5-6 exercise in between to catch up with important exercises.
 And then, I took enough time to complete their certifcation projects.
 Finished 3/5 projects so far.